s0urav6529/sourav-node-ocean/README.md

 ### Open a new node project on vs-code:

 At first create a git repository in github.
-Then copy the SSH configuration and go to the main terminal...
+Then copy the SSH configuration & go to the main terminal...

     git clone <ssh git repository link>